zuozhenggh/learning-library/oci-library/OOW-2020/OKE-Rancher/OKE-Rancher_HOL.md

 ## Overview

-In this lab you will experiment how to use Rancher to control a Kubernetes cluster based on OCI Container for Kubernetes (OKE) service and to install and run Mushop.
+In this lab you will experiment how to install and run Mushop application using Rancher to control a Kubernetes cluster based on OCI Container for Kubernetes (OKE) service.
 Rancher will run on an OCI Compute Instance and will transparently control OKE cluster.

 [MuShop](https://github.com/oracle-quickstart/oci-cloudnative) is an opensource application the implements an e-commerce platform built as a set of micro-services and is built to showcase of several Oracle Cloud Infrastructure services in a unified reference application.